nkchenjx/pyjcfit/README.md

 First coded in MATLAB 2014b on 2016/04/05
 Converted to python 3.12 on 2023/11/07

 Curve fitting for 1D vectors or ND matrix with any given model equations using a random search algorithm.
-2D and above data will need to revise the pyjcfit function to allow data loading and treating.
-Or simply vectorize multidimential data and feed to the function will work without change.
+For 2D and above data you can either revise the pyjcfit function to allow data loading and treating, or simply vectorize multidimential data and feed them to the function.
+The latter will work without changing the pyjcfit function.
+This will be the same for global fitting, one can append all vectors into a single vector of x and y for global and nD matrix fitting.

 Developed and tested on software versions
 Python 3.12